canvasxyz/canvas/examples/forum/README.md

 ## Developing

+- Run `npm run dev` to serve the frontend, on port 5173.
-- `npm run dev:server` to start the server, on port 8080
+- Run `npm run dev:server` to start the backend with in-memory temporary state, on port 8080.
-- `npm run dev` to start the client, on port 5173
+- Run `npm run dev:server:persistent` to start the backend with data persisted to a directory in /tmp.
+- Run `npm run dev:server:reset` to clear the persisted data.
-- `cloudflared tunnel --url http://localhost:5173` for SIWF Mini App development
+- Run `cloudflared tunnel --url http://localhost:5173` to launch a tunnel for Farcaster miniapp testing.

 ## Farcaster Mini App Development